How to Open a Disc Lock Without A Key

 Why Might You Need to Open a Disc Lock Without A Key?

 There are several reasons why you might need to open a disc lock without a key.
 Perhaps you’ve lost your key and can’t find a replacement, or maybe you’re locked out of your home and need to get back in.
-Whatever the case, it’s important to know how to open a disc lock without causing damage safely.
+Whatever the case, it’s important to know how to open a disc lock safely without causing damage.

 The first thing you’ll need to do is determine the size of the lock.
 A small disc lock can usually be picked with a paperclip, while a larger one will require a tension wrench.
 Once you have the right tools, insert the paperclip or tension wrench into the lock and apply pressure.